 - The study is anonymous (the identify of the participants is not known to the researcher); contact firstname.lastname@example.org for more information

-According to federal regulations, 45 CFR 46 102.f, a human subject means a living individual about whom an investigator conducting research obtains:
+According to federal regulations, 45 CFR 46 102.f, a participant means a living individual about whom an investigator conducting research obtains:

 - Data through intervention or interaction with the individual